Interstice-Systems/.github/profile/README.md

-# Interstice Systems
+Interstice Systems

-> Build at the edges.
+Build at the edges.
 Ship what survives.

-Interstice Systems is an experimental engineering lab exploring the seams between software, systems, automation, and simulation.
+Interstice Systems is an independent engineering lab exploring the boundaries between AI, software, automation, and complex systems.

----
+We build tools that make builders more capable—experimenting rapidly, measuring relentlessly, and keeping only what proves useful under real-world conditions.

-## Operating Model
+Operating Model

 Small teams.
 Tight loops.
 Hard problems.

-We prototype tools and systems where disciplines collide, then keep only what proves useful under load.

----
+Every project begins as an experiment.
+We prototype quickly, validate with evidence, and evolve the ideas that survive contact with reality.

-## Principles
+Principles

-- **Reality over narrative** — instrumentation, constraints, and observed behavior decide.
+* Reality over narrative.
+Instrumentation, constraints, and observed behavior decide.
-- **Build to learn** — prototypes are research, not decoration.
+* Build to learn.
+Every prototype is research.
+* Systems over features.
+Durable infrastructure outlasts clever demos.
-- **Interfaces matter** — most failures happen at boundaries; we design there first.
+* Interfaces matter.
+Most failures happen at boundaries—we design there first.

----
+Current Focus

+* AI development infrastructure
+* Autonomous engineering workflows
+* Research and simulation systems
+* Developer tools

-## Status
+Status

-In **early development**.
+Early-stage and actively building in public.